natcap/invest.users-guide/source/recreation.rst

 Data Needs
 ==========

-The following outlines the options presented to the user via the two interfaces, and the content and format of the required and optional input data used by the model.
+The following outlines the options presented to the user after opening the application, and details the content and format of the data required by the model.
 More information on how to format and obtain data is provided in :ref:`rec-appendix-a`.

-.. _rec-initial-tool:
+.. _rec-model:

-Initial Tool
+Recreation Model
 ------------

 #. **Workspace (required).** Users must specify a path to the workspace folder where the tool will create a file of results::